Expected values for SUSY hierarchies of Jaynes-Cummings Hamiltonian

 As a first stage, let us consider the atomic inversion evolution of this state which is given by

 The result is

-If we choose $k=0$ and $\delta=0$, we recuperate the atomic inversion function for resonance case $W_n(t,k=0,\delta=0)= \cos \left(2 t \sqrt{\lambda ^2 (n+1)}\right)=\cos \Omega (n)t$ \cite{gerry04}.
-Where the generalized Rabi frequency for the $k$ partner is
+If we choose $k=0$ and $\delta=0$, we recuperate the atomic inversion function for resonance case $W_n(t,k=0,\delta=0)= \cos \left(2 t \sqrt{\lambda ^2 (n+1)}\right)=\cos \Omega (n)t$ \cite{gerry04}, where the generalized Rabi frequency for the $k$ partner is

 Next, we will consider the atomic inversion for a JC Hamiltonian partner when we consider as initial state a coherent state $ \psi_{\alpha}:=|{\alpha}\rangle $, and the atom is in an excited state.
 In our case a coherent state is defined as a linear combination of number states such that it satisfies the relation $a^-|{\alpha}\rangle=\alpha|{\alpha}\rangle$ with a complex $\alpha$.
-This type of coherent Glauber states have the expression \cite{gerry04}:
+This type of coherent Glauber states has the expression \cite{gerry04} where $|m\rangle$ represents number state:

-where $|m\rangle$ represent number states.
 The mean value of the number operator $N=a^+ a^-$ in a coherent state is $\overline{n}= |\alpha|^2$.
 Thus, we will take the initial state given in terms of this coherent state by

 where $\Psi_m$ were defined in (\ref{phys12}) and (\ref{phys12t}).
 Therefore, the time evolution is as follows: